tinygo-org/tinygo-site/content/microcontrollers/nrf52840-mdk-usb-dongle.md

 You can use the USB port of the nRF52840 MDK USB Dongle as a serial port. `UART0` refers to this connection.

+The button (pin 18) on the nRF52840 MDK USB Dongle can be to be configured as a reset-button or GPIO pin through the `PSELRESET[0]/[1]` UICR registers.
+When it is configured as reset instead of as GPIO, you won't be able to use the button in your code as pressing it will reset the nrf52840.
+To set the `PSELRESET[0]/[1]` UICR registers back to their default value (disabled), please flash the [pselreset erase example](https://github.com/makerdiary/nrf52840-mdk-usb-dongle/tree/master/examples/nrf5-sdk/pselreset_erase) using [these instructions](https://wiki.makerdiary.com/nrf52840-mdk-usb-dongle/programming/#dfu-via-uf2-bootloader) on the nRF52840 MDK USB Dongle wiki.

 Bluetooth support is now available for nRF52840 boards.
 See https://github.com/tinygo-org/bluetooth for more information.